sjmeis/PrivFill/README.md

 # PrivFill

-Anonymous repository containing software for the NAACL 2025 ARR submission: *On the Impact of Noise in Differentially Private Text Rewriting*
+Repository containing software for the NAACL 2025 paper: *On the Impact of Noise in Differentially Private Text Rewriting*

 ## Basic Usage ##
 `X = PrivFill.PrivFill(model_checkpoint="/path/to/infilling_model")` OR `X = PrivFill.PrivFillDP(model_checkpoint="/path/to/infilling_model")`